-2020 2019 2018
+2021 2020 2019

 (in \$ thousands)

 Title insurance premiums:

-Direct 716,779 615,646 597,510
+Direct 960,118 716,779 615,646

-Agency 1,151,030 970,540 1,003,959
+Agency 1,582,640 1,151,030 970,540

-Escrow fees 190,930 137,539 124,660
+Escrow fees 248,426 190,930 137,539

-Appraisal management, search, abstract and valuation services 134,304 82,050 92,708
+Appraisal management, abstract, and online notarization and closing services 315,078 134,304 82,050

-Other revenues 78,460 71,678 69,045
+Other revenues 158,354 78,460 71,678

-2,271,503 1,877,453 1,887,882
+3,264,616 2,271,503 1,877,453

 Segment information.
 The Company reports two operating segments: title and ancillary services and corporate.
 The title segment provides services needed to transfer title to property in a real estate transaction and includes services such as searching, examining, closing and insuring the condition of the title to the property.
-In addition, the title segment includes home and personal insurance services and Internal Revenue Code Section 1031 tax-deferred exchanges.
-The ancillary services and corporate segment includes appraisal management services, search and valuation services, and online notarization and closing solutions, which are the principal offerings of ancillary services, expenses of the parent holding company, and certain other enterprise-wide overhead costs (net of centralized administrative services costs allocated to respective operating businesses).
+In addition, the title segment includes home and personal insurance services, Internal Revenue Code Section 1031 tax-deferred exchanges, and digital customer engagement platform services.
+The ancillary services and corporate segment includes appraisal management services, online notarization and closing services, credit and real estate information services, and search and valuation services (which are the principal offerings of ancillary services), expenses of the parent holding company, and certain other enterprise-wide overhead costs (net of centralized administrative services costs allocated to respective operating businesses).